IntroCSCI/colorvisionproject-mjsolone/README.md

 I used vectors to hold the example RGB values that I picked out the .html from Amazon's homepage.
 Each vector held 3 values, RGB respectively.
 From this, the program can change each value in the vector to suit the color blindness selected.
 ### Functions
 I used a total of 5 functions throughout my program.
 The first was labeled 'popUpMenu' which prompted the user to whether or not they had a type of colorblindness.
 The next was 'answerSelection', this prompted the user to pick from a list of colorblindness types.
 This went hand in hand with the function 'colorBlindType' this gave the list of different colorblindness.
 Then were the functions 'changeRgbVectorOne' and 'changeRgbVectorTwo'.
 These functions were the ones that change the values within the vectors.
+### Classes
+I utilized classes by creating the class called 'color'.
+Within the class I had three private variables, two that held color and one that held the type of colorblindness.
+The functions withtin the class had the following uses: to set the type of colorblindness, set the colors to the private vectors, and finally change the colors within those vectors.